 Both Olwen and Ollie lecture within university contexts, consequently they balance robust academic theory with the down ‘n’ dirty play of creativity as and when appropriate.

 – Live art

 THE NIGHT SHIFT

 … a 12-hour theatrical lock-in for anyone interested in rapid-response theatre-making and staying up really, really late.

 “The Night Shift was an eye opening and creative fuelled evening.
-If there’s one thing I’ve taken away it’s that you should take fun seriously, from the tiniest of moments to the most absurd.”
+If there’s one thing I’ve taken away it’s that you should take fun seriously, from the tiniest of moments to the most absurd” Participant

-Part devising workshop, part performance-making free-for-all, 10-20 participants are selected in advance via expressions of interest – and, together, we all collaborate and make a spanking new, ensemble-based piece of performance throughout the night.
+Part devising workshop, part performance-making free-for-all, 10-20 participants are selected via expressions of interest – and, together, LaPelle’s Factory collaborate with them to make a ensemble-based piece of performance throughout the course of the night.

-The work is then shared the next morning to anyone who may be interested or curious.
+The work is then shared, bleary-eyed, the next morning to anyone who may be interested or curious.

 Age guidance: 18+